n3trnr/Home/_posts/2022-08-16-first-post.markdown

 Living in Seoul, Republic of Korea

 after graduated Myongji Colleage, I'm working as IT Infrastructure Manager in Refine co.
+Since April 2019.

 I have experiance at